 According to the National Motor Vehicle Crash Causation Survey, brake failure accounts for roughly 22% of all accidents caused by vehicular problems, rather than driver error.
 While driving safely is half the battle, maintaining the safety systems of your vehicle is crucial, starting with your brakes.
 Below, we lay out seven common signs and symptoms of unsafe brakes.

 1) Your Brake Light Is On

 One of the easiest indications that your brakes are in need of help is when your brake warning light appears on your dash.
 In fact, most modern vehicles have two different warning lights that can appear on the dash for various reasons.
-One is your Antilock Braking System (ABS), and the other is a brake system warning light.
+If you have a brake light on the two options are your Antilock Braking System (ABS) or the brake system warning light.
 If you're seeing an ABS warning light on your dash, you need to take your vehicle into a local dealer or repair shop, as they're equipped with the right equipment.